wjxin24/dungeon-adventure/README.md

     - the function to generate a random map of monsters and coins
     - the function to process the player’s move,
-    - the function to make changes to the player’s status -the function to buy HP or increase combat level
+    - the function to make changes to the player’s status
+    - the function to buy HP or increase combat level
     etc.

-    Different functions are separately put in multiple files to make the code more clear.
+    Different functions are separately put in multiple files to make the code clearer.